aplus-framework/cli/guide/index.rst

     $console->addCommand(HelloCommand::class);
     $console->run();

-Go to the terminal an run:
+Go to the terminal and run:

 .. code-block::

     php cli.php

-Note that **hello** is listed as a available command:
+Note that **hello** is listed as an available command:

 .. image:: img/custom-command.png
     :alt: Aplus CLI - Index Command with Custom Command